bilgino/angularforddd/README.md

 ![](src/assets/images/Mapper_Response.png)

-For example, HAL is a hypermedia type that provides hypermedia links in the response schema so that we can make transitions through the application state by navigating hypermedia.
-However, when mapping the response model to the domain model, it's indispensable to provide a response schema that also includes data and not just hypermedia links.
-We can't map hypermedia links to a domain model!
-Many additional requests may be required; in a worst case scenario for every resource, which may result in the dreaded N+1 problem.
+For example, HAL is a hypermedia type that provides hypermedia links in the response schema, so that we can make transitions through the application state by navigating hypermedia.
+However, when mapping the response model to the domain model, it's indispensable to provide a response schema that also includes data and not just hyperlinks.
+We can't map hyperlinks to a domain model!
+Many additional requests may be required; In the worst case scenario for every resource, which can result in the dreaded N+1 problem.
 Hence, the Web API layer not only should include hypermedia links but also application data.
 There are many
 HATEOAS implementation patterns such as the JSON API specification, which seems to be a good solution to the aforementioned problem.